 Thales Alenia Space is program prime contractor, with responsibility for the design, construction, testing and in-orbit delivery of the satellite.
 It is also in charge of the launch and early orbital positioning phase (LEOP) and in-orbit tests (IOT).
 In addition, Thales Alenia Space will supply control center components and will train a team of engineers on site.

 Built on Thales Alenia Space's new-generation Spacebus-4000B2 platform, Telkom-3S will be fitted with 24 C-band transponders, 8 extended C-band transponders, and 10 Ku-band transponders.
 The C-band payload will cover Indonesia and Southeast Asia, while the extended C-band payload will cover both Indonesia and part of Malaysia.
 The Ku-band payload will specifically cover Indonesia.

 The satellite will weigh about 3,500 kg at launch and offers payload power of 6.3 kW.
-It will be launched by Arianespace by the end of 2016 for a 15-year expected lifetime.
+It was launched by Arianespace by the end of 2016 for a 15-year expected lifetime.

 |Type / Application:||Communication|